 A wonderful way to combat loneliness is to carve a pumpkin with your elderly grandmother . . . or someone's elderly grandmother.
 Or go to the local Senior Citizen's place and paint pumpkins with all the participants.
 Now you're cooking, or, I mean, painting.

-6. Watch Your Thoughts.
+6. Think Positive Thoughts and Use Positive Self Talk.
 Catch yourself thinking things like, "Gosh, could the world be any gloomier?
 I've never felt so badly.
 This is going to be a terrible day, I just know it!"

 When you catch yourself doing this sad, sad self-talk dance, change everything up.
 Think more logical, uplifting, and empowering thoughts like these: OK, the day is off to a bad start, but I'll fix that . . .
 I know of some ways I can bring the sunshine out.
 Yes, it could be gloomier, and I'm thankful for the good things I have.
 This is going to be a great day, and I know that because I am going to make it a great one!"
 Changing depressing thought patterns will help you overcome loneliness like nothing else can.
 And . . .